-Ordinary Resolution 1: To appoint the auditor of the Company

-To appoint Mazars, as recommended by the Audit and Risk Committee, to be the Company's registered auditor for the ensuing year ending 30 September 2023 and to note Ms Yolandie Ferreira as the designated audit partner.
+Ordinary Resolution 1: To appoint the auditor of the Company To appoint Mazars, as recommended by the Audit and Risk Committee, to be the Company's registered auditor for the year ending 30 September 2024 and to note Ms M Pieterse as the designated audit partner effective 1 October 2023.

-Ordinary Resolution 2: To re-elect the non-executive directors

-To re-elect the following individuals as non-executive directors, who retire by rotation in accordance with the provisions of the Company's memorandum of incorporation but are eligible and available for re-election:
+Ordinary Resolution 2: To re-elect the non-executive directors To re-elect the following individuals as non-executive directors, who retire by rotation in accordance with the provisions of the Company's memorandum of incorporation (MOI) but are eligible and available for re-election:

-- 2.1 Prof H Bhorat - 2.2 Ms C Appana
+- 2.1 Mr George Cavaleros - 2.2 Mr Jurgen Boyd

-A profile in respect of each director is contained on page 23 of the 2022 Integrated Report.
+A profile in respect of each director is contained on pages 23 to 24 of the 2023 Integrated Report.
 The re-election of the directors of the board will be conducted by way of a separate vote in respect of each individual.